Annette Carson: Early life

 Born 1 September 1940 in Brighton, England, Carson is the only daughter of Harry Groombridge, musician and bandleader who died in 1960.
 She was educated at Mary Datchelor Girls’ School in London and the Royal College of Music where she studied violin with Alan Loveday.
-In 1960, she married US actor Robert Allen Carson (aka Paul Carson), marriage dissolved 1966.
+In 1960, she married US actor Robert Allen Carson (aka Paul Carson); the marriage was dissolved in 1966.

 Career

 Aviation and aerobatics

-In the 1980s Carson was British Delegate to the Aerobatics Commission (CIVA) of the Fédération Aéronautique Internationale (FAI), and was elected Secretary of CIVA and Chairman of its Judging Sub-Committee.
-She served in organisational roles including Contest Director, British Team Manager and International Jury member.
+In the 1980s Carson was British delegate to the Aerobatics Commission (CIVA) of the Fédération Aéronautique Internationale (FAI), and was elected secretary of CIVA and chairman of its Judging Sub-Committee.
+She served in organisational roles including contest director, British team manager and international jury member.
 In 1984 she co-wrote (with Eric Müller) Flight Unlimited.
 In 1986 Carson published Flight Fantastic: The Illustrated History of Aerobatics, earning the FAI's Paul Tissandier Diploma.
 In 1998, Carson contributed articles to Encyclopaedia Britannica on Aerobatics and Stunt Flying.
 In September 2019 Carson published a new aviation biography Camel Pilot Supreme: Captain D V Armstrong DFC, with Pilot magazine critic Philip Whiteman called it "deeply researched, hugely informative".

 Carson was awarded with the 2019 Thornton D. Hooper Award for Excellence in Aviation History by the readers of Over the Front, the journal of the League of World War 1 Aviation Historians.

 PR and advertising

-Carson was a booking agent during Jeff Beck's rise to fame with the Yardbirds, and during her 20-year career in the entertainment industry she worked at the Royal Academy of Dramatic Art (RADA), at Equity, and for Thames TV.
+Carson was a booking agent during Jeff Beck’s rise to fame with the Yardbirds, and during her 20-year career in the entertainment industry she worked at the Royal Academy of Dramatic Art (RADA), at Equity, and for Thames TV.

 Carson subsequently freelanced while producing the biographical work Jeff Beck: Crazy Fingers, published in the US in 2001.
 Q-Magazine critic Michael Leonard called it "The finest and probably final word".

 In 1989 Carson relocated to work in Johannesburg, South Africa as a copywriter at Ogilvy & Mather, Grey Response, D’Arcy Direct and Bates International, winning several local and international awards, including a 1991 SPADA (South Africa); a 1992 DMA International Gold Echo; and a 1997 DMA International Silver Echo.